 Claim Procedure And Statute Of Limitations

 Bringing a claim against a public transportation company can be tricky.
 Because the state or municipality owns the transportation entity, there are special rules that may apply to claims that are brought against them.
-There are strict time and notice deadlines for filing personal injury claims.
-For Illinois, the statute of limitations for filing a personal injury suit against a common carrier may be less than the two years after the cause of action accrued which applies to private drivers.
+There are strict time and notice deadlines for filing injury claims.
+For Illinois, the statute of limitations for filing an injury suit against a common carrier may be less than the two years after the cause of action accrued which applies to private drivers.
 The sooner you bring the claim, the better.
 It is always best to speak to an experienced personal injury attorney about the specific facts of your case.
 If you are injured in a collision involving a common carrier, do not sign anything or give any statements (except to a doctor or other medical professional) before speaking to an attorney.

 What to Do If You Are Injured on Public Transportation

 If you were riding on public transportation and were involved in an accident, or you were injured by a public vehicle such as a bus or train, there are a few things that you need to do to ensure you can be properly compensated for your damages.

 Get Medical Attention

 If you are injured, seek medical attention right away.
 Even if you feel as though your injuries are minor, it is still best to get a professional opinion.
 Save all your medical bills, doctors’ notes, prescription receipts, and any other pertinent medical documentation.